textileio/papers/draft.md

 an overview of some important technologies related to the Interplanetary File System (IPFS) that make it possible to rethink ES in a decentralized network.
-Finally, we cover challenges to security and access control on an open and decentralized network, and discuss how they are designed in popular database management (DBMS) systems outside the IPFS context.
+Finally, we cover challenges to security and access control on an open and decentralized network, and discuss possible solutions based on concepts from more traditional database management (DBMS) systems.

 Data Synchronization
 --------------------

-To model realistic systems, apps often need to map data between domain models and database tables, where the same data model is used to both query and update a database.
-To solve *synchronization* it is often helpful to handle updates on just the database and then provide the query and interfaces only later in a DBMS.
+To model realistic systems, apps often need to map data between domain models and database tables.
+Often the same data model is used to both query and update a database.
+To solve *synchronization* of write and read storage, it is helpful to handle updates on just the database (write side) and then provide separate query and read interfaces.

 One powerful approach to synchronization is to use a set of append-only logs to model the state of an object simply by applying its change sequence in the correct order.
-This concept can be expressed succinctly by the state machine approach [@schneiderImplementingFaulttolerantServices1990]: if two identical, deterministic processes begin in the same state and get the same inputs in the same order, they will produce the same output and end in the same state.
+This concept can be expressed succinctly by the state machine approach
+[@schneiderImplementingFaulttolerantServices1990]: if two identical, deterministic processes begin in the same state and get the same inputs in the same order, they will produce the same output and end in the same state.
 This is a powerful concept baked into a simple structure, and is at the heart of many distributed database systems [@jaykrepsLogWhatEvery2013].

 [Logs or Append-only Log]{#def:Logs}